Sustainable Cooks

 mayo free egg salad in a white bowl with brown bread and eggs on a white board

-Yes!
-Plain Greek yogurt works well in many dishes as a sub for mayo.
-I use Greek yogurt in this Chicken Salad With Dill, Healthy Green Pea Salad, Instant Pot Potato Salad, and these Healthy Deviled Eggs.
+If you’re looking for other recipes that substitute Greek yogurt for mayo?
+Check out our Healthy Chicken Salad, Healthy Green Pea Salad, Instant Pot Potato Salad, and these Healthy Deviled Eggs.

 hard boiled eggs, mustard, chives, and other ingredients on a white board.